Professional Masters in Mining Industry Management

 Program Required Curriculum

-The following table identifies the three topical areas addressed by the PM-MEM and the course titles, credit hours, and learning outcome summaries within each topical area.
+The following table identifies the three topical areas addressed by the MP-MEM and the course titles, credit hours, and learning outcome summaries within each topical area.
 The percentage weighting of the credit hours devoted to each topical area is also indicated.

-Table 1: PM-MEM Required Curriculum and Learning Outcomes
+Table 1: MP-MEM Required Curriculum and Learning Outcomes

 |Topical Area||Course Title|